awumii/SakuraGuilds/README.md

 * Chat channels.
 * MySQL/MariaDB Support
 * Additional features after installing some popular plugins:
-  * HolographicDisplays: display holograms with informations about guilds or claims.
+  * HolographicDisplays: display holograms with information about guilds or claims.
   * WorldEdit/FastAsyncWorldEdit: paste schematic at the guild's nexus.
-  * AureliumSkills: require a certain power level for player's to be able to create guilds.
   * PlaceholderAPI: use SakuraGuild's variables in other plugins.
   * Vault: donate to your guild to upgrade it.

-🖊️ TODO:
-* Guild wars
-* Guild buildings
-* API

 ## 🖼️ Screenshots
 Todo